mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 - **Target**, this environment can only be used as a target environment in a TDM task.

 - **Both**, this environment can be used as both a source and target environment in the TDM task.
-This mode is useful for [Data Flux tasks].
+This mode is useful for [Data Flux tasks](15_data_flux_task.md).

   Example:

-  - A tester backs up data in a testing environment before running functional tests by creating and executing an [Extract Data Flux task] on the testing environment.
+  - A tester backs up data in a testing environment before running functional tests by creating and executing an [Extract Data Flux task](16_extract_task.md#entity-versioning) on the testing environment.
 The testing environment is set as a source environment.
 During the execution of the Extract task data is saved in the TDM Fabric repository.
   - During functional tests the data in the testing environment becomes corrupted and needs to be replaced with the last backed up version created in the testing environment.
 The tester creates a [Load Data Flux task] and sets the testing environment to be both source and target.

 ### Override Sync Mode

 Optional setting.

 Override mode can be set if the **Environment Type** is **Source** or **Both**.
-This setting overrides the default Fabric [Sync mode](/articles/14_sync_LU_instance/02_sync_modes.md)  when extracting the selected entities from the source environment and sets another Sync mode which can be overridden on both the environment and [task] levels.
+This setting overrides the default Fabric [Sync mode](/articles/14_sync_LU_instance/02_sync_modes.md)  when extracting the selected entities from the source environment and sets another Sync mode which can be overridden on both the [environment and task] levels.

 The following values can be set in Override Sync Mode settings: